SkoolieStays

 Exploring the Sussex Wine Region

-You may well have heard of Nyetimber and Bolney Wine, after all, they have put Sussex on the international wine map, but there are also several other vineyards in the area worth talking about.
+You may well have heard of Nyetimber and Bolney Wine, after all, they have put Sussex on the international wine map.
+But when it some to wine tasting in West Sussex but there are also several other vineyards in the area worth talking about.

 Skoolie Stays has several incredible vineyards within 5-10 miles of the site at Little Thakeham Farm.
 The majority are open year-round for visitors interested in tours and tastings, and there are often dining experiences too.